Duck, You Sucker!: Plot

-In revolution-torn 1913 Mexico, outlaw Juan Miranda leads a family of bandits, robs a coach of wealthy men, and rapes a female passenger who insulted him.
+In revolution-torn 1913 Mexico, outlaw Juan Miranda leads a family of bandits, robs a coach of wealthy people, and rapes a female passenger who slandered Mexicans in front of him.
 Passing by on a motorcycle is John H. Mallory, an Irish Republican explosives expert, who works in Mexico as a silver prospector.
 Juan asks John (who initially states his name as "Seán") to help him rob the Mesa Verde National Bank.
 After John refuses, Juan frames him for the murder of his employer and several soldiers, making him a wanted criminal and offering to "protect" him in exchange for his help.
 John reluctantly agrees, but escapes on the way to Mesa Verde.

 Arriving in the city before Juan, John makes contact with revolutionaries led by physician Dr. Villega and agrees to use his explosives in their service.
 When Juan arrives, John inducts him into the revolutionaries' ranks.
 The bank is hit as part of an orchestrated attack on the Mexican army.
 Juan, interested only in money, is shocked to find that the bank has no funds and is instead being used by the army as a political prison.
 After freeing several prisoners, Juan inadvertently becomes a "glorious hero of the revolution".

 The revolutionaries are chased into the hills by an army detachment led by Colonel Gunther Ruiz.
 John and Juan volunteer to stay behind, armed with machine guns and dynamite.
 Much of the detachment is destroyed while crossing a bridge, which John explodes.
 Ruiz, however, survives.
 After the battle, John and Juan find most of their comrades, including Juan's father and children, have been killed by the army.
 Enraged, Juan decides to fight the army single-handed, and is captured.
 John sneaks into camp, where other revolutionaries are being executed by firing squad.
 They were informed on by Dr. Villega, who has been tortured by Ruiz and his men.
 This evokes in John memories of a similar betrayal by Nolan, his best friend in Ireland.
 Nolan identified John, who killed two British soldiers and then killed Nolan, making himself a fugitive and forcing him to flee Ireland.
 Juan is facing a firing squad when John saves him with dynamite.